Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Addiction to harmful substances hurts the body that uses the drug, the family that loves the addict, and the person’s ability to make positive changes in the future.

 (Audit of the Universe, chapter 8.3)

-Addiction and abuse drugs is sadly common across all cultures and countries.
-Different substances have different effects and side effects, and have been more or less popular than others.
+Addiction and abuse drugs are sadly common across all cultures and countries.
+Different substances have different effects and side effects and have been more or less popular than others.